 Related to the scale problem is the matter of rules intended to protect public safety, which Graeber scarcely mentions.
 Would you want to live in a world in which drivers were totally unregulated and airlines could put planes into the air free of public oversight?
 (The NRA seems to favor this approach to the possession of firearms, thus making the U.S. the laughingstock of civilized nations everywhere.)
 What about building codes, as imperfect and warped by vested interests as they may be?

 Whether readers will accept Graeber’s assertion that bureaucracy is always the handmaiden of structural violence depends on their point of view.
-What I can say is that Graeber’s book represents a kind of anthropology that truly matters because of the way that it prompts reflection on everyday experience in capitalist societies.
+What I can say is that Graeber’s book represents a kind of anthropology that truly matters because of the way that it prompts reflection on everyday experience.
 For that, he has earned my admiration.
 He has found that most elusive quality of writing, a unique personal voice.
 Best of all, he doesn’t use the word “imbricated” even once.